-Under 5 U.S.C. app. § 104(a)(1):
+Under 5 U.S.C. § 13106(a)(1):

-- (a) The Attorney General may bring a civil action in any appropriate U.S. district court against any filer who knowingly and willfully falsifies or who knowingly and willfully fails to file or report any information that such individual is required to report. - (b) The court in which such action is brought may assess against such noncompliant filer a civil penalty as prescribed by § 104(a)(1) and adjusted by the inflation adjustment procedures prescribed in the Federal Civil Penalties Inflation Adjustment Act of 1990, as amended.
+- (a) the Attorney General may bring a civil action in any appropriate U.S. district court against any filer who knowingly and willfully falsifies or who knowingly and willfully fails to file or report any information that such individual is required to report; and - (b) the court in which such action is brought may assess against such noncompliant filer a civil penalty as prescribed by § 13106(a)(1) and adjusted by the inflation adjustment procedures prescribed in the Federal Civil Penalties Inflation Adjustment Act of 1990, as amended.